plenta/contao-tooltip-bundle/README.md

 # Contao Modal / Dialog / Tooltip

-Easy way to get editor friendly additional informations as a tooltip/modal popup/dialog.
+Easy way to get editor friendly additional information as a tooltip/modal popup/dialog.
 Add tooltips/modal/dialog next to a lot of elements.

 Elements will be loaded by ajax.